rugk/borg-cron-helper/README.md

 ### 2. Enter the backup parameters

-In the ['config directory'](config/) you will find an example configuration file.
+In the [config directory](config/) you will find an example configuration file.
 Set the variables according to your already initialized borg backup.
 Each backup has its own configuration file.
+Copy the template file if you want to setup more backups.

 ### 3. Setup statistics (optional)